flindyly/Media-Hub/README.md

 # Media Hub
-Media Hub is a 7-week internship project I undertook at the University of Adelaide that involved developing a searchable and navigable repository of reusable media assets that are created and sourced by the Media Production team within Learning Enhancement and Innovation (LEI).
+Media Hub is a 7-week internship project I undertook at the University of Adelaide that involved developing a searchable and navigable repository of reusable media assets that are created and sourced by the [Media Production team](https://www.adelaide.edu.au/learning-enhancement-innovation/our-services/media-production) within [Learning Enhancement and Innovation (LEI)](https://www.adelaide.edu.au/learning-enhancement-innovation/).
 The tool is aimed to be used by professional and academic staff at the University of Adelaide to find material to use and re-use within their own courses.

+The Media Hub contains two main features:
+1. An interface to search and filter through the Media Hub collection
+2. An upload tool for adding metadata to the database and uploading the asset to Box

+To be a supported and maintained product, the prototype utilises technology and frameworks already supported by the Media Production team:
-Developed using Vue3 (Composition API and Single File Components), TypeScript and Tailwind CSS.
-The database is maintained in Google's Cloud Firestore and media thumbnails are stored in Cloud Storage.
+* coded using Vue3 (Composition API and Single File Components), TypeScript and Tailwind CSS
+* data stored on the Media Production team’s Google Firebase instance (Cloud Firestore)
+* utilised Github and the mediaproduction.adelaide.edu.au domain for delivery of the tool
+* used the UoA Box license to store large media assets
+* utilised existing styles and aligned to the Media Production team standards

 Live Demo: https://flindyly.github.io/Media-Hub